 With ownership assigned, implement and test your controls to confirm they operate as intended.
 When testing fresh implementations, simulate different risk scenarios and document the responses to identify potential areas that require fine-tuning.

 Pay special attention to access control, since it’s one of the most scrutinized and frequently misimplemented control areas.
-Verify that access is provisioned, modified, and deprovisioned regularly, and that users have access to information relevant to their roles and systems.
+Verify that access is provisioned, modified, and deprovisioned promptly, and that users have access to information relevant to their roles and systems.

 Step 9: Post implementation readiness assessment (pre-audit)